Imtishal-Abid/SnakeGame/README.md

 ## ✍ Author

-This game was developed by *Noor fatima*.
+This game was developed by Imtishal Abid

 ## ⚖ License